Lucevar/mw-immersion-mods/catalogues/temple-quests.md

 #### Cure the Outcast Outlander
 #### Food and Drink for the Hermit
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 Adds a quest reward, plus boat fare & potions to help with the quest.
+Adds option to fail by eating the hermit's food and drink.
 #### Hair Shirt of St. Aralor
 * [**Quest Tweaks & Alternatives 1.19**](https://www.dropbox.com/s/0ihtlpfrzfhiwxo/QTA_1.19.7z?dl=0) by Stuporstar
 Adds a quest reward.